-North Carolina is the only state on the Atlantic and Gulf coasts that still allows large-scale inshore shrimp trawling in our sounds.
+North Carolina is the only state on the Atlantic and Gulf coasts that allows large-scale inshore bottom shrimp trawling in our juvenile fish nurseries.

 Inshore bottom trawling for shrimp is a destructive, unsustainable fishing method that has a lasting effect on our environment.
 Inshore bottom trawlers use heavy chains to drag nets across an underwater landscape already stripped bare by the practice, devastating our sounds, estuaries, and fish populations.
-For every pound of shrimp harvested in NC’s waters, over four pounds of non-target catch (bycatch), including juvenile finfish, are discarded.
+For every pound of shrimp harvested, more than 4 pounds of non-target species are caught, discarded, and wasted.

 How You Can Help